Meharry Medical College: History

 Since its founding, Meharry Medical College has added several graduate programs in the areas of science, medicine, and public health.
 In 1938, the School of Graduate Studies and Research was founded.
 The first master's degree program, a Master of Science in Public Health, was established in 1947.
 In the 1950s, the nursing school and dental technology school were ended.
 The department of Psychiatry was established in 1961 by school president, Lloyd Charles Elam, a psychiatrist.
-During the 1960s, Meharry began to focus on fighting health disparities.
+During the 1960s, Meharry began to focus on understanding the basis of health outcome differences to improve health care.
 In 1968, Meharry created the Matthew Walker Health Center to provide health services to the community.
 Also in 1968, the school added a Ph.D. degree in basic sciences.

 By the late 1960s and early 1970s, 83 percent of all African American physicians had been trained at Meharry Medical College and Howard University School of Medicine.
 In 1970, more than 60 percent of black medical students worked as residents at these two colleges.
 In 1972, Meharry started receiving federal distress grants which were given to medical schools with deficits in operating costs and problems with accreditation.
 By 1976, the school campus took up space on 65 acres.

 In 1981, the accrediting body of the AMA put Meharry on probation because there were not enough patients in the Hubbard Hospital for students and the student to teacher ratio was too high.
 In 1983, president Ronald Reagan allowed the school to work with patients in the nearby veterans' hospitals and the Blanchfield Army Community Hospital and the college regained full accreditation.
 By 1986, around 46 percent of all black faculty members in medical schools had graduated from Meharry.

 In 1972, a Ph.D. program was implemented.
 A decade later in 1982, Meharry established an M.D/Ph.D. program.
 In 2004, Meharry created a Master's of Science in Clinical Investigation program (2004).